broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

   and commits and pushes the changes to the `main` branch.
   To achieve this, we use a _bot_ account that performs the following actions:

-  - Login to git using the bot's Personal Access Token (PAT) in order to authorize it to push to the `main` branch.
+  a.
+Login to git using the bot's Personal Access Token (PAT)
+    in order to authorize it to push to the `main` branch.

-  - Configure the Git installation in the GitHub Actions VMs using the _bot_'s credentials.
+  b.
+Configure the Git installation in the GitHub Actions VMs using the _bot_'s credentials.

-  - Commit the changed files.
-The commit message references the Git commit that triggered the [publish](#publish) job.
+  c.
+Commit the changed files.
+The commit message references the
+    Git commit that triggered the [publish](#publish) job.

-  - Push the commit to the main branch.
+  d.
+Push the commit to the main branch.

   It is worth noting that GitHub recognizes that this push to the `main` branch is made from a GitHub Actions environment, hence it does not trigger another [Publish](#publish) job,